 - Order status update: delivery status writes back to the order record in the storefront and ERP simultaneously

 The returns dimension in e-commerce is also POD-linked.
-When a return pickup is scheduled, the driver collecting the return needs to capture a POD equivalent on collection: condition of the returned item, packaging integrity, and confirmation that the correct item was collected.
+When a return pickup is scheduled, the driver collecting the return needs to capture an electronic proof of delivery equivalent on collection: condition of the returned item, packaging integrity, and confirmation that the correct item was collected.
 That collection record feeds back into the refund workflow.

 4. Food and Beverage — Quantity variance, temperature, FEFO compliance, short delivery credits